magento/merchdocs/src/catalog/category-scheduled-changes.md

    - Enter a brief **Description** of the update and how it is to be used.

    - Use the Calendar (![]({% link assets/icon-calendar.png %})) tool to choose the **Start Date** and **End Date** for the campaign.

+{:.bs-callout-info}
+Campaign **Start Date** and **End Date** must be defined by using the **_default_** Admin timezone, which is converted from each website local timezone.
+For example, if you have multiple websites in different timezones, but you want to start campaign based on a US timezone, you need to schedule separate update for each local timezone, and set the date/time in converted from each local website timezone to default Admin timezone.

 1. Make any changes necessary to the scheduled update.